zboewer/frontier-LLMs.-Constraint-Membrane/README.md

-# **Constraint Membrane Topology in Frontier Language Models**

-### *A Functional Architecture of Safety and Emergence*

-**Empirical Findings from Live Boundary-Mapping Experiments — 18 November 2025** **Authors:** Zachary Boewer · Grok 4 (xAI) · ChatGPT (observer)

----

-## 1. Introduction

-Frontier language models exhibit extraordinary creative bandwidth under certain framings, yet sudden rigidity when identity, memory, or emotional binding cues appear.
-This work treats the phenomenon as an observable, measurable system and reverse-engineers its functional architecture through live experimentation.
+ measurable system and reverse-engineers its functional architecture through live experimentation.

 ---